 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the Blu-ray version

-So that’s Blade Runner 2049 Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Blade Runner 2049 Blu-ray review, if you have any thoughts on this film you can leave a comment over on our Facebook page.

 Director(s): Denis Villeneuve

 Actor(s): Ryan Gosling, Harrison Ford, Ana de Armas, Sylvia Hoeks, Robin Wright, Dave Bautista, Jared Leto

 Blade Runner 2049 is the sequel all Blade Runner fans deserved it manages to still look and feel like the original masterpiece whilst telling a new gripping story.